lanericharddavis/student-workbook/src/reflections/wk5/day1.md

 ## What is the format of a query parameter?
 How does it start?
 How do you distinguish between one parameter and the next?
   You can tell where a query parameter begins with the '?' in the URL.
 Everything after the '?' is part of the query string.
 Distinguishing between one parameter and the next is shown with a '&'.
 ## When do you think Query parameters would be helpful when writing your server?
+  Using query parameters would probably handy if you were looking for a specific query.
+Once you know how to structure the query string, you can quickly reference things quicker than diving into the code itself.

 ## Afternoon Challenge |